 The hotel has recently completed a $60 million-dollar upgrade, which has ushered in a new era of luxury for guests.
 The rooms and suites offer exactly the right balance of period heritage touches and sophisticated modern conveniences.
 The sweeping porte-cochere and spectacular new lobby set the scene for what is guaranteed to be a stunning stay.

 Do you have any tips to add to our Victoria BC travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock